Migrating to GoAhead 3/4

 - The build system is upgraded and simplified.
 It now uses the MakeMe build system.
 New configure options and cross compiling capabilities have been added.

-Here is a partial list of changed APIs in GoAhead 3.X:
+Here is a partial list of changed APIs in GoAhead 3.X and 4.X:

 - balloc memory allocation routines renamed to walloc